DarssiniRamesh/ModernRepo/Readme.md

 SPRING_DATASOURCE_DB=modernrepo
 SPRING_DATASOURCE_USERNAME=postgres
 SPRING_DATASOURCE_PASSWORD=postgres
-SPRING_DATASOURCE_SSLMODE=disable    # For production, use 'verify-full' and configure CA certs DB_URL=                              # Optionally override full JDBC URL with your own sslmode etc.
+SPRING_DATASOURCE_SSLMODE=disable           # (MANDATORY for local, do not use SSL locally) DB_URL=                                     # If you set this, make sure to add `?sslmode=disable`
 ```

 You can set these in your shell profile or as env vars.
-By default, the database listens on port 3020 and SSL must be off for local containers; for production enable SSL as appropriate.
+By default, the database listens on port 3020 and SSL must be off for local containers; for production enable SSL as appropriate (and configure CA certs).

 **3. Run the app**